GeoVaz09/HexaBit/README.md

 | 4️⃣   | **1-Hour Timer**       | Countdown from 3600 seconds                 |
 | 5️⃣   | **Clock**              | Real-time binary clock (HH:MM approx.)   |

--Each app is loaded separately via MicroPython script.
+- Each app is loaded separately via MicroPython script.
--Keep in mind apps 3&4 are in one file,so one of the two has to be deleted.
+- Keep in mind apps 3&4 are in one file,so one of the two has to be deleted.
--I have videos explaining the apps (Recomandation: see the videos in the order mentioned above)
+- I have videos explaining the apps (Recomandation: see the videos in the order mentioned above)
 ---

 ## 🛠️ Setup Instructions